theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 >
 #
 > “ It        was the best    butter  , ” the March Hare    meekly replied .
 # .
 NPrSg/ISg V   D   NPrSg/J NSg/V/J . .
-D   NPrSg NSg/V/J J/R    V/J     .
+D   NPrSg NSg/V/J R      V/J     .
 >
 #
 > “ Yes   , but     some  crumbs must  have   got in        as    well    , ” the Hatter grumbled : “ you